WayScience/CytoSnake/docs/tutorial.md

 ### Download data

 In this usage tutorial, we will be using cell health datasets.
+(Way, 2021 [source], [cell-health-data])

 You can download these datasets (quite large files):